Maternity leave: an introduction

 Notice periods before and after maternity leave

-You must tell your employer (not necessarily in writing) that you are pregnant at least 15 weeks before your due date.
+You must tell your employer (not necessarily in writing unless requested by the employer) that you are pregnant at least 15 weeks before the week in which your baby is due.
 You must also provide:

 - the due date;